nanos-world/docs/docs/assets-modding/creating-assets/static-meshes.md

 :::caution

-Please do not confuse [Unreal's Static Mesh](./scripting-reference/classes/static-mesh.mdx)!
+Please do not confuse with nanos world [Static Mesh](./scripting-reference/classes/static-mesh.mdx) Class!

 :::